al1brn/geonodes/4d/setup.md

 In the following code, we use the *Groups* class to ease this naming process.
 Note that the python names are the snake_case version of the trees and sockets names.
-The result of these two pieces of code are exactly the same.
+The results of these two pieces of code are exactly the same.

 ``` python